Smirnov75/ComfyUI-mxToolkit/README.md

 ##### Slider (v0.9)

 Slider with a single output.
 If the `decimals` parameter value is zero, the output is an INT variable; otherwise, the output is a FLOAT variable.
 The `snap` parameter toggles snapping according to the set `step` parameter.
 Pressing the shift key while adjusting inverts the snap parameter value.
+Pressing the Ctrl key allows setting a value outside the defined range.

 ##### Slider2D (v0.9)

 Functions similarly to Slider but has 2 outputs.
 It also has additional parameters: `dots` - displays dots according to the snap parameter, `frame` - displays a frame, `framealert` - changes the frame color if the product of the output parameters exceeds the specified value (if 0 is specified in the parameter, the function is disabled).

-##### Reroute (v0.8)
+##### Reroute (v0.9)

 Alternative version of the Reroute node.
 Parameters indicate the input and output directions.
 Allowable values: LEFT, RIGHT, DOWN, UP, or TOP.
 Case does not matter.
 Shortened values can also be input: L, R, D, U, or T.